Career growth strategies: a research-backed framework for every stage

 Career Skills Priority Pyramid: three tiers from foundation to top — Core Technical Skills, Visibility and Influence, and Strategic Leadership.

-The Career Skills Priority Pyramid illustrates a conceptual framework for skill development across career stages, from technical foundation to strategic leadership (based on career development research).
+Caption: The Career Skills Priority Pyramid: a conceptual framework for skill development across career stages, from technical foundation to strategic leadership.

-Strategic positioning means deliberately shaping how you’re perceived by the people who influence your next career move.
-It involves matching your visible contributions to the organization’s top priorities, volunteering for high-profile initiatives (not the busywork that keeps the lights on), and crafting a clear narrative about where you’re heading and why.
-The Ng et al. meta-analysis confirms this shift: social capital factors overtake human capital factors as the dominant predictor of advancement once professionals move past the early-career stage [2].
-Compensation negotiation also maps to Positioning on the Compass and becomes a critical career growth lever from the mid-career stage onward, when professionals have enough market data and track record to negotiate from strength.
+Strategic positioning means deliberately shaping how you are perceived by the people who influence your next career move.
+It involves matching your visible contributions to the organization’s top priorities, volunteering for high-profile initiatives, and crafting a clear narrative about where you are heading and why.
+The Ng et al. 2005 meta-analysis confirms this shift: social capital factors overtake human capital factors as the dominant predictor of advancement once professionals move past the early-career stage [2].
+Compensation negotiation also maps to Positioning on the Compass and becomes a critical lever from the mid-career stage onward, when professionals have enough market data and track record to negotiate from strength.

 Strategic positioning is the practice of intentionally matching visible work contributions, professional narrative, and relationship investments to the decision-makers who influence career advancement.
 Positioning differs from general skill-building by focusing on perception and access rather than capability alone.